But if you want something truly versatile to beautify your living space, you should try making macrame curtains!

-This curtain is 46” in width, and if you want to double it for an extra-wide window, it can be 92” long.
-That said, it’s more of a decorative piece and doesn’t provide much privacy.
+This curtain is 46 inches wide, and if you want to double it for an extra-wide window, it can be 92 inches long.
+That said, it’s more of a decorative piece rather than one to create privacy.

 Macrame Curtain 70s Macrame Pattern by Knitting Nostalgia

-This pattern is a bit different from the rest of the list because it lists dishcloth or knitting cotton instead of a traditional macrame cord in the materials list.
+This pattern is a bit different from the previous suggestions because it lists dishcloth or knitting cotton instead of traditional macrame cord in the materials list.
 Of course, macrame cord will work every bit as well.

 Like most macrame styles, this is also reminiscent of the 1970s decor style.
-It uses two rods on the top and bottom and fits a window that’s 39×37 inches, but can be adapted to virtually any size.
+It uses two rods on the top and bottom and fits a window that’s 39 x 37 inches.
+However, it can be adapted to virtually any size.

-Due to the fact that this pattern doesn’t use a traditional macrame cord, this pattern is more for established or intermediate macrame weavers.
-So if you already know the basic macrame knots, you can make this curtain.
+Due to the fact that this pattern doesn’t use traditional macrame cord, this pattern is best suited for established or intermediate macrame weavers.
+That said, if you already know how to weave basic macrame knots, you can definitely make this curtain.

 Elegant Macrame Curtain Tutorial by Him Macrame

 This macrame curtain tutorial is great for beginners because of how easily the steps are broken down.
-But having some knowledge of the basic knots like alternating half hitch knots and square knots is a plus.
+Nevertheless, having some know-how of basic knots like alternating Half Hitch Knots and Square Knots is a plus.

 The style is a simple bohemian diamond pattern across the top of the curtain.
-Remember, you can easily adapt this, or any of the curtains on this list, to fit your style by using different color cords or adding in beads.
+Remember, you can easily adapt this (or any of the curtains on this list!) to fit your style by using different color cords or incorporating beads.

 It’s also worth noting that this YouTuber has an Etsy shop where they sell lots of pre-made macrame curtains in a variety of styles and sizes.
 Definitely check them out if you need a quick curtain for a wedding backdrop!